Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

 Develop a module that will provide access to the Star Wars API and connect that to our Films endpoint via a data access layer and introduce our API error handling..
 <br/><br/>
 <details>
-<summary>1.
+<summary style="color: #4ba9cc">1.
 Build an interface to the 'https://swapi.py4e.com/api/' api to retreive data about Star Wars.</summary>

    For this module we shall build a class, a star wars object that provides us access to an external source of Star Wars data.
    <br/><br/>